 COVID-19 has had a massive impact on the lives of people around the globe.
-From our day to day lives, to the way we work, both our and mental and physical health and our social interactions: COVID-19 has changed how we live.
+From our day to day lives, to the way we work, to our mental and physical health, and to our social interactions, COVID-19 has changed how we live.
 For some, it’s also changed the way they consume alcohol.

 There have been a variety of organisations collecting data to try and determine if and how alcohol consumption and purchasing has changed for Australians due to COVID-19.
 Overall, the results have indicated that, yes, consumption and purchasing of alcohol has changed for Australians, but the changes might surprise you.